pagaslav/hot-oven/README.md

 | The hover effect in the navigation menu is unappealing, negatively impacting user-friendliness. | Hover over the navigation menu items.
 Observe the unappealing visual effect. | Improved the hover effect in the navigation menu to enhance visual appeal and create a more user-friendly experience. |
 | During initial performance testing, all pages exhibited results below 70%, indicating suboptimal performance. | Conducted optimisation by compressing and resizing images across the website using Adobe Photoshop. | Post-optimisation, the performance test results significantly improved, with all pages achieving a performance score exceeding 90%. |

+### Unsolved Bugs

+To the best of my knowledge, there are no unresolved bugs at the moment.

 ### Mistakes